AdguardTeam/KnowledgeBase/docs/adguard-for-safari/extensions.md

 *AdGuard Safari Icon* enables the AdGuard Mini icon next to the search bar.
 It's useful if you want to quickly set up protection on a particular website or block ads manually.

 *AdGuard Advanced blocking* contains advanced rules that aren't converted into the format supported by Safari.
-This includes CSS rules, CSS selectors, and scriptlets that allow AdGuard to block complex ads — for example, on youtube.com.
+This includes CSS rules, CSS selectors, and scriptlets that allow AdGuard to block complex ads — for example, on YouTube.

 ## Why some extensions require permissions